Entity Request for Change Policy

 Subsidiaries & Joint Ventures

-Before changing the legal status of any Company, a “Request for Change” form must be completed through RPM’s online portal, which can be accessed at http://rpmrequestforchange.ethicspoint.com/.
 A “Request for Change” form must be submitted no less than 7 calendar days prior to the date of the Disclosure Committee meeting at which the business desires it to be reviewed and approved.
 The date of the Disclosure Committee meetings can be obtained by contacting the RPM Legal Department.
+Should a request have more than three actions, an additional form will need to be completed through the online portal.

 Such request for prior approval must be submitted for the following actions:

-• Forming a new entity
+• Forming a new entity;

-• Dissolving, merging, changing the name of, or changing the legal ownership of an existing entity, including branch offices
+• Dissolving, merging, changing the name of, or changing the legal ownership of an existing entity, including branch offices;

-• Any reduction in force (RIF), whether temporary or permanent, of two or more employees
+• Any reduction in force (RIF) whether temporary or permanent of two or more employees.

-All requests must be made by filling in the form through the online portal at http://rpmrequestforchange.ethicspoint.com/, Should a request have more than three actions, an additional form will need to be completed through the online portal.
+All requests must be made by filling in the form through the online portal at https://RPMrequestforchange.ethicspoint.com/.
+Should a request have more than three actions, an additional form will need to be completed through the online portal.

-A Reportable Event form is required for all contemplated appointments, resignations, or elections of or other changes to officers and directors (whether elected or not – V.P. title for example), or the functional equivalent in non-U.S. jurisdictions, as appropriate.
-Reportable Events must be submitted through the RPM Reportable Events Portal, selecting the issue; Appointment, Termination or Resignation of a Director/Officer.
-The form can be accessed at: https://rpminc.ethicspointvp.com/custom/rpminc/forms/mgr/form_data.asp?lang=en
+A Reportable Event form is required for all contemplated appointments, resignations, or title changes (whether elected or not – V.P. title for example or the functional equivalent in non-U.S. jurisdictions, as appropriate, including but not limited to Legal Representatives, General Managers and internal POA’s..

-• Maintaining statutory registers and minute books;
+• Maintaining statutory registers and minute books, where required;

 • Preparing and submitting statutory corporate secretarial returns;